Anmol-Sodhi/Project-kaggle-competition-House-Prices---Advanced-Regression-Techniques/README.md

 # Project-kaggle-competition-House-Prices---Advanced-Regression-Techniques

-New update: Increased accuracy and an imporved score of 0.14671 on Kaggle by Hyperparameter of  Tuning of the xgb_model
+New update: Increased accuracy and an imporved score of 0.14671 on Kaggle by Hyperparameter Tuning of the xgb_model